Walt Crawford

 If you're interested in republishing material from Cites & Insights, once or on a continuing basis, send me a note.

-Writing Baseline
+Writing and Editing Baseline

-• Cites & Insights: Crawford at Large.
-Monthly+ free Web-distributed journal of libraries, policy, technology, and media--my primary writing outlet other than writing done for the Library Leadership Network..
+My baseline for professional activities now consists of Cites & Insights: Crawford at Large, an irregular free Web-distributed journal of libraries, policy, technology, and media--my primary writing outlet--and books as topics and interested publishers allow.

 Consulting and Other Stuff